XtendedGreg/cloud-init-image-installer-for-proxmox/README.md

                         This example command will install ubuntu to VMID 500 and increase the image size by 32GB.

 ## Disclaimer
 Software is provided "as-is" with no warranty expressed or implied.
-Images are obtained directly from developer provided websites at runtime under the user's responsibility.
+Images are obtained directly from respective image developer provided websites at runtime under the user's responsibility.